openjax/codegen/radixtree/README.md

-# OpenJAX Classic AutoGen RadixTree
+# OpenJAX Standard AutoGen RadixTree

 **Generate a [Radix Tree][radix-tree] of keywords as a Java `Enum` for time-optimized lookup operations**